ydvvpn197-netizen/projectglocal/docs/features/0006_MOBILE_APP_REACT_NATIVE_PLAN.md

 # Feature 0006: Mobile App Development (React Native)

 ## Brief Description
-Develop a React Native mobile application to provide native mobile experience for the Local Social Hub platform.
+Develop a React Native mobile application to provide native mobile experience for the Glocal platform.
 The app will include all core features from the web platform with mobile-optimized UI/UX, push notifications, offline capabilities, and native device integrations like location services, camera, and social sharing.

 ## Technical Requirements